Monday, May 31, 2010

 To the choirmaster: for the flutes.
 A Psalm of David.

-1Give ear to my words, O LORD;
+1Give ear to my words, O LORD;consider my groaning.

 2Give attention to the sound of my cry,